katholt/srst2/database_clustering/README.md

 csv_to_gene_db.py -t rawseqs_clustered.csv -s rawseqs.fasta -c 5

-Using the VFBD Virulence Factor Database
+Using the VFDB Virulence Factor Database
 ====

 The VFDB houses sets of virulence genes for a range of bacterial genera (http://www.mgc.ac.cn/VFs/main.htm).